jamescodex/coffee-app-dacade-sub/README.md

 ### The contracts folder
 Create a new folder inside your `src` folder and name it `contracts`.
 Inside the **contracts** folder create the following files:
-- buy-coffee.abi.json: For interacting with our deployed contract on the blockchain
+- **buy-coffee.abi.json**: For interacting with our deployed contract on the blockchain
-- erc20.abi.json: For interacting with the cUSD contact deployed to the blockchain
+- **erc20.abi.json**: For interacting with the cUSD contact deployed to the blockchain
-- BuyCoffee.sol: For our contract source code
+- **BuyCoffee.sol**: For our contract source code

 Now head to Remix to copy the `BuyCoffee` ABI we mentioned earlier and paste it inside the buy-coffee.abi.json file.
 Also, copy the BuyCoffee contract from Remix and paste it inside the `BuyCoffee.sol` file.
 Copy ERC20 abi from [here](https://github.com/dacadeorg/celo-marketplace-dapp/blob/contract/erc20.abi.json)